BioEvo/STAR-Fusion-WIKI/Home.md

 ### Data Resources Required:

 A reference genome and corresponding protein-coding gene annotation set, including blast-matching gene pairs must be provided to STAR-Fusion.
-We provide these resources for human fusion transcript detection using Hg19 and gencode.v19 annotations as [Hg19_CTAT_resource_lib.tar.gz](https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/Hg19_CTAT_resource_lib.tar.gz).
+We provide several alternative resources for human fusion transcript detection depending on whether you want to use GRCh37 or GRCh38 reference human genomes and corresponding Gencode annotation sets.
+Options are available here: <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/>, so choose one, and below we refer to it as 'CTAT_resource_lib.tar.gz'.
+The gene annotations in each case are restricted to the protein-coding and lincRNA transcripts.

 If you're looking to apply STAR-Fusion using a different target, you'll need to generate the required resources as described by our [FusionFilter](http://FusionFilter.github.io) resource builder.

 Assuming the use of our Hg19_CTAT_resource_lib.tar.gz resource data set, build the various indexes required by STAR-Fusion like so:

-     tar xvf Hg19_CTAT_resource_lib.tar.gz
+     tar xvf CTAT_resource_lib.tar.gz

-     cd Hg19_CTAT_resource_lib/
+     cd CTAT_resource_lib/

      $STAR_FUSION_HOME/FusionFilter/prep_genome_lib.pl \
                              --genome_fa ref_genome.fa \